%2520AI%2520in%2520Software%2520Development_%2520Engineering%2520Intelligence%2520into%2520the%2520SDLC.avif)

 In practice, this means less time spent writing boilerplate and more energy focused on solving edge cases and architectural gaps.

 AI tools now scan codebases for anomalies, inefficiencies, and latent defects well before they manifest as production issues.
-They not only flag bugs but suggest fixes grounded in the surrounding logic.
+They not only flag bugs but suggest fixes grounded in the surrounding logic

 AI-powered testing tools generate test cases from user stories, monitor changes in the UI to auto-update front-end tests, and prioritize test runs based on release risk.
 This keeps test coverage aligned with reality, not just requirements.

 ML models optimize CI/CD pipelines by detecting flaky tests, suggesting safe deployment windows, and triggering rollbacks based on early anomaly signals.
-AI isn’t just executing releases—it’s learning how to make them smarter.
+AI isn’t just executing releases.
+It’s learning how to make them smarter.

 From load simulations to design-to-code generation, AI is blurring the lines between design, engineering, and delivery.
 It enables teams to test architecture assumptions before they ship and automatically generate front-end frameworks based on Figma or design guidelines.